-The School of Kinesiology (KNES) is the largest unit within the College of Education.
+The School of Kinesiology (KNES) is the largest unit within the College of Education and Human Development.
 The School of Kinesiology focuses on studying people's responses to physical activity and exercise, while promoting health and physical well-being.
-Because human movement is inherently complex, we offer a number of Kinesiology concentrations, including exercise science, health and physical education, health and promotion wellness, and sports management.
+Because human movement is inherently complex, we offer a number of Kinesiology concentrations, including exercise science, health and physical education, health and promotion wellness, and sport management.

 With a degree from the School of Kinesiology, you can work as an occupational therapist, physical therapist, athletic trainer, sports manager, exercise and fitness director, cardiac rehab, physician's assistant, and more.
 If you're pursuing a degree in Health and Physical Education, we offer the teacher certification.